 For further information about visiting Australia see the following fact sheets:

 Further information is available on the department's website.

 The department also operates a national general enquiries line.

 Hours of operation: Monday to Friday from 8.30 am to 4.30 pm.
 Recorded information is available outside these hours.

 Fact Sheet 46.
-Produced by the National Communications Branch, Department of Immigration and Citizenship, Canberra.
+Produced by the National Communications Branch, Department of Immigration and Border Protection, Canberra.

 Last reviewed March 2013.

 © Commonwealth of Australia 2010.